rkiliankehr/autoscan/README.md

     $ chgrp pi autoscan
     $ git clone git@github.com:rkiliankehr/autoscan.git

-Create the sppol directory needed for the scanning process.
+Create the spool directory needed for the scanning process.
 Should not be in `/tmp` since in case of a tmpfs setup the space would be simply too small.

     $ sudo mkdir -p /var/spool/autoscan
     $ sudo chown saned /var/spool/autoscan